-Section Description "Introduction" on page 9 Provides general product information on the Connector for Web Services.
-"Requirements" on page 13 Describes the pre-requisites of the Connector for Web Services.
-"Installation" on page 15 Describes the installation of the Connector for Web Services.
+Section Description Introduction on page 7 Provides general product information on the Connector for Web Services.
+Requirements on page 11 Describes the pre-requisites of the Connector for Web Services.
+Installation on page 13 Describes the installation of the Connector for Web Services.
 Both automated and manual installation are discussed.
 The chapter also mentions updating and uninstalling the connector.
+Configuration and deployment on page 17 Describes how to configure the Connector for Web Services to run web services for particular BDE or BOI business objects.

-Section Description "Configuration and deployment" on page 19 Describes how to configure the Connector for Web Services to be able to run web services for particular BDE or BOI business objects.
-"Employment" on page 31 Describes how to run a web service for a BDE business object on an LN server and a webservice for a BOI on a Baan IV and Baan 5 server.
-"Troubleshooting" on page 41 Deals with finding the source of an error and solving known problems.
-"Web service concepts" on page 43 Provides some background information on web service standards, such as WSDL and SOAP.
+Section Description Employment on page 30 Describes how to run a web service for a BDE business object on an LN server and a webservice for a BOI on a Baan IV and Baan 5 server.
+Troubleshooting on page 39 Deals with finding the source of an error and solving known problems.
+Web service concepts on page 40 Provides some background information on web service standards, such as WSDL and SOAP.